 Magh Mela usually begins with Makar Sankranti in January and continues for a period of 45 days till Mahashivratri.
 During this time frame, many important bathing dates are announced well in advance so that people can arrive in the city to make the most of those auspicious timings to perform puja or take a bath.

-Sacred Bath.
-People take a dip in the holy waters on the most auspicious days of this 45-days period.
+People take a dip in the holy waters on the most auspicious days of this 45-day period.
 Some important days when bathing in the holy waters can bring good fortune in abundance are Makar Sankranti, Purnima, Amavasya, Basant Panchami, Maghi Purnima, and Maha Shivratri.

-Shayya Daan.
 During Kalpvas people also perform prayers and yajnas for Sun God.
-A devotee who has observed 12 Kalpvas has to donate his bed along with other belongings under a ceremony named Shayya Daan to be benefitted by the divine energies.
+A devotee who has observed 12 Kalpvas has to donate his bed along with other belongings under a ceremony named Shayya Daan to be benefitted from the divine energies.

 By Air.
 Allahabad Airport IXD is the nearest airport.
 Air India and IndiGo run regular flights from all the metro cities such as Delhi, Mumbai, Kolkata, and Bengaluru to Allahabad which is now officially known as Prayagraj.

 By Water.
-To witness the actual confluence point of 3 rivers from the banks of Sangam one may hire a boat from Qila Ghat at highly affordance price.
-The fare may vary boat to boat starting from Rs.
+To witness the actual confluence point of 3 rivers from the banks of Sangam one may hire a boat from Qila Ghat at a highly affordable price.
+The fare may vary from boat to boat starting from Rs.
 80 to Rs.
 400.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.